modin-project/modin/docs/flow/modin/experimental/core/execution/native/implementations/omnisci_on_native/index.rst

 * :doc:`Frame nodes <df_algebra>`
 * :doc:`Expression nodes <expr>`

-Interactions with OmniSci engine are done using ``OmnisciServer`` class.
+Interactions with OmniSci engine are done using ``OmnisciWorker`` class.
 Queries use serialized Calcite relational algebra format.
 Calcite algebra nodes are based on ``CalciteBaseNode`` class.
 Translation is done by ``CalciteBuilder`` class.
 Serialization is performed by ``CalciteSerializer`` class.